Help us improve your online experience. Take our quick community survey

 NSW SES has proudly participated in the Sydney Gay and Lesbian Mardi Gras for over 20 years.
 Additionally, NSW SES has participated in Hay Rainbow on the Plains, Tamworth Pride, and Wagga Wagga Mardi Gras, to publicly demonstrate our commitment to inclusivity for the LGBTIQ+ community.

-'Reflect’ Reconciliation Action Plan
+NSW SES Reflect Reconciliation Action Plan (RAP) Launch

 Contact us